contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ## 38.1 Church Participation

-Our Father in Heaven loves all His children.
+Our Father in Heaven loves His children.
 “All are alike unto God,” and He invites all “to come unto him and partake of his goodness” ([2 Nephi 26:33](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/26.33?lang=eng#p33)).

 Church leaders and members are often asked who can attend meetings of The Church of Jesus Christ of Latter-day Saints, who can become Church members, and who can attend a temple.